Barhebraeus: Chronography

 Structurally, Barhebraeus adopts and innovates upon the chronological tables of earlier historians like Eusebius of Caesarea and Michael the Syrian, replacing them with successions of rulers and patriarchs, with expansions to incorporate Muslim, Persian and Armenian sources while diminishing the Byzantine focus and reflecting the multicultural milieu of the thirteenth century.
 This arrangement separated secular and ecclesiastical history, preventing the reader from easily associating secular events with their corresponding ecclesiastical ones and forcing them to cross‑reference manually or rely on memory.
-Early section begins with "After such-and-such, another such-and-such", but it later changes, becoming "After the persecution of the orthodox [i.e. Miaphysites] of the East, Ahudhemmeh became the metropolitan of the East".
+Early section begins with "After such-and-such, another such-and-such", but it later changes, becoming "After the persecution of the orthodox [i.e., Miaphysites] of the East, Ahudhemmeh became the metropolitan of the East".

 Within the ecclesiastical portion, the lemmata for Jewish hierarchs begin with Aaron (not Moses, since Aaron was the true priest), followed by his son Phinehas, and continue through to Caiaphas and Annas.
 After this, the old high‑priesthood 'disappeared' and was superseded by Jesus Christ's, with Peter as the new hierarch.
-Afterwards, he traces the patriarchs of Alexandria, Constantinople, Jerusalem, Ephesus, and Antioch, then continues only as Antioch, since his "eastern lands are subject to the authority of the throne of Antioch".
+Afterwards, he traces the patriarchs of Alexandria, Constantinople, Jerusalem, Ephesus, and Antioch, and then continues only as Antioch, since his "eastern lands are subject to the authority of the throne of Antioch".

 Barhebraeus records various Church Fathers such as Athanasius of Alexandria and Ephrem the Syrian, in addition to heretics like Arius and Apollinaris.
-He discusses the Chalcedonian schism, noting that Justin forcefully deposed Severus of Antioch and that his successor, the 'excellent' Sergius of Tella, was ordained by John of Anazarbus (in fact Jacob Baradeus performed the ordinations).
+He discusses the Chalcedonian schism, noting that Justin deposed Severus of Antioch using military force and that his successor, the 'excellent' Sergius of Tella, was ordained by John of Anazarbus (in fact, Jacob Baradeus performed the ordination).
 He mentions Jacob Baradeus's efforts across the East to preserve the Syriac Orthodox hierarchy by ordaining many bishops, which led to the Church bearing his name.
-The list of patriarchs continues to Barhebraeus's time with further addenda by anonymous authors.
+The list of patriarchs continues to Barhebraeus's time with addenda by anonymous authors.

 The apostolic foundation by Thomas, Addai, Aggai, Mari, and Abrosius is described in the Ecclesiastical History's 'Eastern' section, where the evangelism of Thomas, the 'high priest of the East', and the translation of his relics to Edessa, are described.
-Barhebraeus then discusses the line of Church of the East patriarchs with notable ecumenical sympathy; still, he views that the maphrianate of the Syriac Orthodox in the East is the rightful continuation of the ancient See of Seleucia-Ctesiphon, where the ecclesiastical succession of the See of Seleucia-Ctesiphon, following Isho'yabh, continues through Syriac Orthodox maphrians, culminating with Barhebraeus himself.
-The lineage extends through his brother Barsauma, whose pontificate documented by an anonymous author writing after his time.
+Barhebraeus then discusses the line of Church of the East patriarchs with notable ecumenical sympathy; still, he views the maphrianate of the Syriac Orthodox in the East as the rightful continuation of the ancient see of Seleucia-Ctesiphon, where the ecclesiastical succession of that see, following Isho'yabh, continues through Syriac Orthodox maphrians, culminating with Barhebraeus himself.
+The lineage extends through his brother, Barsauma, whose pontificate was documented by an anonymous author writing after his time.